sekai-soft/minalinsky/README.md

 # minalinsky
-Crosspost from Twitter to Mastodon and Bluesky (based on Nitter)
+Crosspost from Twitter to Mastodon (based on Nitter)

 ## Notice
 * Twitter crawling is based on Nitter, so only public accounts are supported.